3

 Tank.jpg

-December 7 to December 21, 2024: Into the Bedazzling Invisible: Working with Line Breaks and Empty Space in Poetry (3 weeks, Saturdays 10 AM-2 PM PT, offered via Hugo House (December 7, 14, 21)): Line breaks and empty space are critical poets’ tools, offering myriad possibilities and impacts based on the same set of words.
+December 7 to December 21, 2024: Into the Bedazzling Invisible: Working with Line Breaks and Empty Space in Poetry (3 weeks, Saturdays 10 AM-2 PM PT, offered via Hugo House): Line breaks and empty space are critical poets’ tools, offering myriad possibilities and impacts based on the same set of words.
 These tools can take the reader’s breath away or give them new breath; make them float or sink; snakecharm and mesmerize them; and ultimately, leave them transformed.
 Conventional wisdom blesses and outlaws many moves in this space—but is it right?
 In this three-session intensive, we’ll take a deep dive into the philosophies and practicalities of line breaks and empty space, examining and deconstructing conventional wisdom around them, and building a new palette of moves for poets to play with.
 We’ll be there not so much to determine the right way to use these tools—there isn’t one—but to reimagine together the many choices poets have in deploying them.
 Writers will leave with an expanded sense of creative possibilities and the twisted shards of a few exploded writing myths.
 Bring two existing pieces and an open mind.
 Sign up here via the Hugo House website.

 October 30 to December 18, 2024: With Kin We Share Our Breath: Writing with the More-Than-Human Universe (8 weeks, Wednesdays 5:15 PM–7:15 PM PT, offered independently (October 30; November 6, 13, 20, 27; December 4, 11, 18)): As climate change, pandemic threats, and technological dystopia loom ever larger in our consciousness, there is renewed interest in worldviews that emphasize beings, systems, and relationships that go beyond the human sphere.
 In fact, until the advent of colonialism and its associated ethic of exploitation, such other-than-human worldviews were widespread.
 Many animist cultures have long traditions of spirituality that recognize the personhood of animals, plants, landforms, water bodies, and even planets and stars, sometimes envisioning them as spirit beings with the power to create new relationships and connections in the living world.
 The marginalization of these traditions has shrunk both our worldviews and our imaginations—and conversely, exploring these traditions can help us find new ways to move forward through our interconnected crises.
 In this eight-week, part-generative, part-analytic class, we’ll engage with myths, poems, songs, and commentaries drawn from a wide range of traditions—from Hinduism to Islam, from various Indigenous traditions to Buddhism, from old Russian paganism to ancient African religions, and many more.
 With a sweeping scope to match this class’s electrifying charge, we’ll trace histories through colonialism and the climate crisis, and the traditional countercurrents that have pushed back.
 And we’ll consider how those traditions can help create new visions of an ethical future that finds power in the interconnected web of creation.
 Throughout, we’ll have time to create vibrant new work infused with the energy of those traditions, to share with and inspire one another.
 Join me in this journey as we become our own shamans of the future!
 Class tuition will be $350.
 This independently-offered class is confirmed to run, and slots still remain—if interested, please email me directly using the contact link below.